KrunghCrow/Plugin-Tips/Permissions and checks.md

-Naking your permissions is pretty simple
+Making your permissions is pretty simple
 There are several options but this is what i like to use

 The actual check